-Term Definition Distribution Means those services, including metering, relating to the delivery of electricity to a services customer through distribution facilities.
-Guideline The Australian Energy Regulator's Ring-fencing Guideline for Electricity Distribution Non-distribution services Means: transmission services; and other services.
-Other electricity services Means services for the supply of electricity or that are necessary or incidental to the supply of electricity, other than: transmission services; or distribution services.
-Other services Means services other than: transmission services; or distribution services.
+Term Definition Distribution services A service provided by means of, or in connection with, a distribution system.
+Guideline The Australian Energy Regulator's Ring-fencing Guideline for Electricity Distribution Non-distribution Means transmission services and other services. services Other electricity Means services for the supply of electricity or that are necessary or incidental to services the supply of electricity, other than: transmission services; or distribution services.
+Other services Means services other than: transmission services or distribution services.
 Procedures Means Accounting and Cost Allocation Procedures, but not Information Procedures Related Includes: Electricity Service an affiliated entity of the DNSP; and Provider (RESP) the part of the DNSP; that provides contestable electricity services, but excludes a part of an affiliated entity that provides direct control services.